Kee2u/Deciphering_the_Indus_Valley_Script/Statistical_Analysis/README.md

    KITP = 1.0
    KIT - 1.0

-   In this dataset, I used words boundaries instead of sentence boundaries (done for the Indus script)to calculate initial and terminal signs.
+   In this dataset, I used words boundaries instead of sentence boundaries (done for the Indus script) to calculate initial and terminal signs.
 This is because Tamil word boundaries are known while Indus word boundaries are not.

    ### Initial Sign
-   If the initial frequency of a sign is larger than its terminal frquency, the connectivity to the previous sign is decreased by NPI(i)
+   If the initial frequency of a sign is larger than its terminal frequency, the connectivity to the previous sign is decreased by NPI(i)

-   > NPI(i) = log(initial frequeny of sign i)/log(total frequency of sign i)
+   > NPI(i) = log(initial frequency of sign i)/log(total frequency of sign i)

    ### Terminal Sign
    If the initial frequency of a sign i smaller than the terminal frequency of a sign, the connectivity to the following sign is decreased by NPT(i)